akbrauer/JS_Coursework_Examples/README.md

 ## 4: Film Search Engine

+Intermediate API practice returning user search queries from OpenMovies database.
+Assignment required usage of basic error handling, async functions, and adding UI filters to search results.
+PDF of homework requirements included.

 ## 5: Weather App

+Introduction to API usage in intro JS course.
+Similar to in the final projects, the general concept of fetch was introduced in lectures, but the homework was intended to require independent research and experience reading API docs and MDN/StackOverflow to complete.
+PDF of homework requirements included.

 ## 6: Score Keeper

+Advanced CSS project learning Bulma as an alternative framework to Bootstrap.

 ## 7: Small Node Projects

 <ul>
     <li>Intro to node & zsh using simple api to guess command line input language.</li>
     <li>A barebones site for a farm stand to practice relational data models in MongoDB.</li>